Luca-Hu/Shopme_APP/README.md

 4、Access to Test

-It has been deployed on Heroku so you can access it through these links：
+This web application has been deployed on Heroku so you can directly access it by clicking these links：

 Please wait patiently for the page to open.